-- Click on the ‘Indicators’ in the bottom left corner of the trade room and go to the ‘Popular’ tab.
+Click on the ‘Indicators’ in the bottom left corner of the trade room and go to the ‘Popular’ tab.

-- Click ‘Apply’ in the new window that then appears.
+Click ‘Apply’ in the new window that will then appear.

 The indicator is ready to use.
 Note that the period and the quote value can be adjusted in order to make the indicator either more sensitive or decrease the number of false signals.